borhyne/borhyne-2023/currentsets.md

 We started Current Sets because we were frustrated by the quality of drawings entering construction and wanted to help builders.

 ## Where are we?
-We started in late 2023 and have since reviewed and helped to improve over $4B in construction value.
-We've built a platform to help check coordination and have reduced the time to check for coordination substantially.
+We started in late 2020 and have since reviewed and helped to improve over $4B in construction value.
+We've built a platform that reduces the time to check for coordination substantially and has allowed us to help our customers avoid construction surprises.

 ![Projects reviewed](/site/img/map.png)